CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 ## Infrastructure as Code

-IaC or (Infrastructure as code) is an abstract concept that lets you store your network configurations, or a coded version of your network configuration, normally in a source code repository.
+IaC lets you store a coded version of your network configuration in a source code repository.
 The choice of your automation engine or automation tools drives and influences the ways you can turn your network configurations into more highly scalable and repeatable chunks of “code" that get rendered by the automation tools during deployment.

 Cumulus Production Ready Automation uses Ansible as its automation engine.
 Due to this choice, our version of infrastructure as code are the Ansible best practices that include the use of roles, Jinja2 templates, and structured variable files.

-As part of the Production Ready Automation, complete Ansible configurations include:
+As part of the Production Ready Automation, complete Ansible configurations include playbooks, roles,templates, variables, and inventory.

-- playbooks
-- roles
-- templates
-- variables
-- inventory

-## Continuous Integration and Continuous Delivery
+## Continuous Integration and Continuous Deployment

-CI/CD is an abbreviation for Continuous Integration and Continuous Deployment.
-These terms are normally used together, but are distinct and separate stages.
-It is possible to perform just CI, without CD, for example, but you don't normally implement CD without CI.

-Continuous Integration is based on the idea that changes should be able to happen frequently and at any time of day.
-But before changes can be “integrated" or accepted and be considered for deployment into production, the whole network, with those changes, must be able to pass a set of testing to ensure that the change does not cause an unintended consequence or is an otherwise bad change.
+Continuous Integration (CI) is based on the idea that you can make changes frequently and at any time of day.
+However, before you can integrate the changes for deployment into production, the whole network, with those changes, must pass testing to ensure that the change does not cause an unintended consequence.

-Once testing passes and the change is integrated from the CI stage, the CD stage or “continual deployment" stage is optionally also carried out automatically.
-For the network, this could mean that changes that pass automated testing from CI, could then be automatically deployed to the production environment.
+After testing passes and the change is integrated from the CI stage, the Continuous Deployment (CD) stage can be carried out automatically.
+For the network, this means that changes that pass automated testing from CI can then be deployed automatically to the production environment.
 Automated CD is still uncommon for network operations.

 {{%notice note%}}

-Cumulus Networks strongly recommends that all customers deploy a CI strategy.
-We recommend against a CD strategy for most customers.
+Cumulus Networks strongly recommends that you deploy a CI strategy, but recommends against a CD strategy.
 Using CD can lead to network changes during critical business hours with unintended consequences.
-Only organizations with proper testing and operations in place should consider CD.
+Only  consider CD if your organization has with proper testing and operations in place.

 {{%/notice%}}

 ## System Requirements

-For a robust simulation environment and CI/CD with gitlab, a dedicated, always-on, enterprise class server is recommended.
-Using the NetQ server in individual development environments is not normally required and is normally only needed for CI testing where the gitlab-runner is installed and registered to your CI/CD enabled project.
+For a robust simulation environment and CI/CD with GitLab, a dedicated, always-on, enterprise class server is recommended.
+Using the NetQ server in individual development environments is not normally required and is normally only needed for CI testing where GitLab Runner is installed and registered to your CI/CD enabled project.

 ### Hardware Requirements